 A change of provider letter signed and dated by the client or the client's responsible adult documenting the date the client ended PPECC services (effective date of the change) with the previous provider, the names of the previous and new providers, and an explanation of why providers were changed.

-When the new provider submits an authorization request, including all required documentation for an initial request, it will be authorized for no more than 90 calendar days.
-Regardless of the number of provider changes, clients may not receive PPECC services beyond the limitations outlined in this section.
+When the new provider submits an authorization request, including all required documentation for an initial request, it will be authorized for no more than 90 calendar days regardless of the number of provider changes a client chooses to make.